Computer vision in healthcare: how to bring superpowers to doctors

 The healthcare industry is both a pioneer and a beneficiary of the rapid advancements in computer vision technologies.
 Computer vision in healthcare has improved multiple medical disciplines, saving thousands of lives due to diagnostic improvement, earlier health issues detection, and better treatment plans.

-Both medical professionals and their patients have benefitted from computer vision systems in healthcare.
+Both medical professionals and their patients have benefitted from computer vision in healthcare.
 On the clinicians’ side, computer vision helps reduce the number of diagnostic errors.
 Additionally, it can decrease false negatives by detecting the slightest anomalies and deviations that doctors can overlook during manual observations.

-Furthermore, computer vision can be a priceless asset for surgical medical staff, helping them prepare for operations, keep track of surgical instruments (by detecting objects in the video), and even train younger surgeons.
+Furthermore, computer vision in healthcare can be a priceless asset for surgical medical staff, helping them prepare for operations, keep track of surgical instruments (by detecting objects in the video), and even train younger surgeons.

 For patients, the numerous types of computer vision applications in medicine provide access to self-service kiosks, faster admissions, remote health monitoring scenarios, and much more.